SolaceDev/solace-dev-codelabs/markdown/solace-workshop-scs/solace-workshop-scs.md

 #### Processor using Dynamic Destinations

-Negative
+> aside negative
-: At this point you might be thinking "Okay these custom binding interfaces are great, but what if I don't know how many or what to call my output channels at design time?"
+> At this point you might be thinking "Okay these custom binding interfaces are great, but what if I don't know how many or what to call my output channels at design time?"
 Spring Cloud Streams supports the use of Dynamic Destinations for this exact situation!
 Dynamic destinations allow you to use business logic to define your destinations at runtime.

 ###